 Sometimes the quickest and easiest way to resolve this issue is to reload the web page or the browser.

 Press the refresh button on the browser.
 It is a circular button just to the left of the search bar.

 If the error still appears when the page reloads, you need to shut Chrome down and restart it.
 Click the “X” in the upper right-hand corner to close Google, and then restart how you usually would.

 Hopefully, this will resolve the issue once you reopen the page after restarting Google.
-If it doesn’t, continue to the next method.
+If it doesn’t, continue to the following method.

-When Google Chrome is outdated, it can cause problems viewing web pages.
+When the Google Chrome Browser is outdated, it can cause problems viewing web pages.
 Checking to see if it is up-to-date is very simple.

-Click on the three dots in the right-hand corner of the Chrome browser to access the Customize and Control Google Chrome menu.
+Click on the three dots in the right-hand corner of the Chrome browser to access the Customize and Control menu.

 Choose “Help” and then “About Google Chrome.”